-Horizontal Drilling (4-6 days per well)
+oil and gas flow into the Horizontal Drilling (4-6 days per well)

-A production rig arrives and drills vertically to a depth of 7,000 to 8,000 feet.
-From this depth, the horizontal portion of the wellbore can extend more than two miles.
+A production rig arrives and drills to a depth of 7,000 to 8,000 feet.
+The horizontal portion of the wellbore can extend more than two miles.
 Additional layers of protective steel casing and cement are installed.

 Well Completions (6-9 days per well)